AmpersandTarski/TheToolsWeUse/gitbook.md

 ## The GitBook web Editor
 The editor explains itself.
 At GitBook, they eat their own dogfood to write [GitBook Documentation](http://help.gitbook.com/) .

+### Important things to know when writing for AmpersandTarski